 The last week of April, we spent four nights at Pecan Grove RV Park, in the heart of Austin.
 We had a great time, even though I had the worst attack of hay fever I’ve ever had in my life (apparently I’m allergic to pecan tree pollen, and there we were, camped in a pecan grove. :-(

 This was our second trip to Austin, and we enjoyed it just as much as our first visit a couple of years ago.
 It would undoubtedly be more peaceful staying outside of town, but it wouldn’t be anywhere near as convenient.
 Plus, we enjoy the laid-back, old-school Austin vibe of Pecan Grove.

 This unassuming little retro trailer park was established in the 40s, and miraculously, it’s hanging on, right in the big middle of everything.
 This was our second time staying at Pecan Grove, and we find it to be ideal for our needs.
 Despite my sneezing fits, we biked for hours every day through beautiful Zilker Park and on the miles of multi-use trails along the shores of Lady Bird Lake (both are within easy biking distance of the RV park).

-To give myself a break from the deluge of pollen outdoors, we visited the Texas State Capitol Building just a few blocks away, where we enjoyed a free and interesting tour of the biggest state capitol building in the United States.
+To give me a break from the deluge of pollen, we visited the Texas State Capitol Building just a few blocks away, where we enjoyed a free and interesting tour of the biggest state capitol building in the United States.
 The symbolic “Lone Star” is found everywhere, from the Texas state flag to the dome, terrazzo floor, and chandeliers of the capitol (plus everywhere else in Texas, when you look around).

 Texas is the only state that was once an independent republic, and this is a point of pride for Texans—some of whom insist that they can secede if they don’t like the way things are going in Washington (according to our tour guide, they can’t really get away with it).
 To learn more about Texas history, we spent several hours in the nearby Bullock Museum, an excellent venue with a cowboy flair and a gigantic Texas star out front (of course, what else would you expect?).